DerekL27/linux_shell/README.md

-# Project 1: Shell
+# Linux Shell

-This is the starter code for [Project 1](https://course.ccs.neu.edu/cs3650f22/p1.html).
+This is the code for CS3650 Project 1

 The [Makefile](Makefile) contains the following targets: